davidson16807/sublime_contextual_move/README.md

  * Toggle Ctrl+| to add cursors to adjacent lines.

- * Toggle Ctrl+] to move the text around - left/right to indent/unindent, up/down to transpose.
+ * Toggle Ctrl+^ to move the text around - left/right to indent/unindent, up/down to transpose.

  * Toggle Ctrl+[ to fold/unfold text.